Fast-BEV: A Fast and Strong Bird's-Eye View Perception Baseline: Conclusions

 \section{Conclusions}

-In this paper, we propose \ours, a faster and stronger fully convolutional BEV perception framework which is suitable for on-vehicle depolyment.
-To improve the efficiency and performance, the \ours consist of: a Fast-Ray transformations to fast transfer image feature to BEV space, an multi-scale image encoder to leverage multi-scale information for better performance, an efficient BEV encoder to speed up on-vehicle inference, a strong data augmentation strategy to avoid over-fitting, a multi-frame feature fusion mechanism to leverage the temporal information.
+In this paper, we propose \ours, a faster and stronger fully convolutional BEV perception framework which is suitable for on-vehicle deployment.
+To improve the efficiency and performance, the \ours consists of: a Fast-Ray transformations to fast transfer image feature to BEV space, a multi-scale image encoder to leverage multi-scale information for better performance, an efficient BEV encoder to speed up on-vehicle inference, a strong data augmentation strategy to avoid over-fitting, a multi-frame feature fusion mechanism to leverage the temporal information.

 We hope our work can shed light on the industrial-level, real-time, on-vehicle BEV perception.
 In the future, we are interested in extending \ours with more modalities input, such as LiDAR and RADAR.
 We are also interested in supporting more tasks in the \ours system, such as 3D tracking, motion prediction, and HD reconstruction.